Love on the Inside

 Love on the Inside is the third studio album by American country music duo Sugarland, first released on July 22, 2008, as a Deluxe Fan Edition, including five bonus tracks, with the standard edition one week later, on July 29, on Mercury Nashville Records.
 The album has produced three chart singles in "All I Want to Do", "Already Gone" and "It Happens", all number one hits on the Billboard country singles charts.
 The fourth single, "Joey", reached Top 20.
-The release of the fifth single "Keep You" was cancelled.
+The release of the fifth single "Keep You" was canceled.
 It is also the first album of the duo's career to reach Number One on Top Country Albums and The Billboard Top 200.

 The album has been certified 2× Platinum by the RIAA with sales of over 2 million copies in the United States.

 Release

 The deluxe fan edition of Love on the Inside was released on July 22, 2008, which included 17 tracks in special packaging with an expanded CD booklet and access to download exclusive music video and behind the scenes footage.
 The deluxe fan edition was also released on vinyl record.
 Love on the Inside regular edition consisted of 12 songs and a regular CD booklet and was released on July 29.